gmelloni/gmelloni.github.io/blog.md

 </div>

-For this first blog post, I'll show you a tutorial on how to transform any interactive My Google Map into static printable maps with ggmap.
+For this first blog post, I am going to show you a way to transform any interactive My Google Map into static printable maps with ggmap.

 We will convert the
 [Cambridge Resources for People Experiencing Homelessness](https://www.google.com/maps/d/u/0/viewer?mid=1IqJfrCiNpjzX4qajcFOExhN3nRm_ZSeq&ll=42.37703477815819%2C-71.15098675&z=12) into a simple, foldable map that any person without a smartphone can check.

-It was inspired by the amazing person that created the map in the first place, so thank you Eva Rachel :)
+This post was inspired by the amazing person that created the map in the first place on her own time and initiative.

+So thank you Eva Rachel :)